microsoft/vcpkg-docs/vcpkg/contributing/vcpkg_catalog_release_process.md

 # Microsoft/vcpkg catalog release process

 > [!WARNING]
-> This content has been removed due to being intended for the vcpkg development team rather than for vcpkg users.
+> This article is obsolete and is no longer being updated.